 I believe the most important part of summer camp is the community – a place for children and youth to find a sense of belonging away from the pressures of an increasingly challenging world.
 The Wanapitei experience allows for campers and their leaders to have that sense of place, while challenging themselves in new and exciting ways, all with the backdrop of some of the most beautiful parts of our country.
 We are passionate about our programs and all that they offer.

-We invite you to call or email us as we are more than happy to discuss Camp Wanapitei with you.
-Phone 1-888-637-5557 or email me, Woody, at [email protected]
+We invite you to call or email us to discuss Camp Wanapitei with you and your family.
+Phone: 519-767-9714 or email: [email protected]

 I love Wanapitei!
 I first came here as a 2-week Pioneer camper in 2004 and haven’t really left.
 As a camper I felt immediately connected to this community.
 My leaders were positive and inspiring role models who encouraged my love of adventure, and who helped me learn how to be comfortable in my own skin.
 I want to help others find that same sense of belonging.

 After my camper career, I was a Wanapitei trip leader for seven summers,

 and trip director for three summers.
 I led every level of trip that Wanapitei offers, travelling through incredible places with wonderful people.
 After finishing school for Outdoor Recreation in 2012, I spent my time travelling and working at different camps and outdoor centres.
 In 2014 I started working at the Kandalore Outdoor Centre where I was an instructor for several seasons before moving to a full time position as Program Director in 2017.
 Although I will always love being out on the “front lines” on canoe trips or at activities, I also really love approaching camp from a management position, and I’m grateful to continue doing that work at Wanapitei.
 I feel very fortunate to be able to do this job with Erin.